-Swedac is derived from SP, Swedish Research Institute, which today has been named SP Technical Research Institute of Sweden.
+Swedac is derived from SP, Swedish Research Institute, which today has been named RISE, Research Institutes of Sweden.

 In 1973, SP established two departments in Borås, one for testing and measuring in Sweden and the other one for authorised calibration laboratories.
 Ten years later, in 1983, two new units were established, Measuring Centre and Test Centre, and a new authority was formed, The National Council for Metrology and Testing.